danwalterlink/vault/dnd.brew.mechanics.md

 2,3 5,6,7 9,10,11,13; points cost per spell level
 can only convert 1 slot above 6th per spell level per day.

 ## feat
 ### featuring
 analogous to "ability score increase",
 "featuring" allows you to choose a class feature from a class sharing your primary class type and of a level up to that cumulative class type level. traits gained this way have the "feature" type.
 -> type restriction from character

+## unraveling weave
+DC Spell level - closeness to spell: damage type - school opposed types +5 when a spell fizzles after it was cast within your reach, you may use your reaction to cast a spell that takes at most an action.
+If you cast a spell this way, reduce the needed spell slot by up to half the fizzled spells level.

 ## splitting spells
 [spellweave: echo]